AP ROAD TRIP: An immigrant’s struggles to survive in Vegas | Federal News Network

 To be an immigrant in Las Vegas is to see the coronavirus economy at its worst.

-Visitors to the area plummeted by more than 90 percent amid America’s coronavirus shutdowns.
-The state’s unemployment rocketed to 28 percent, the worst in the nation.
+Visitors to the area plummeted by more than 90 percent in a little over a month as the pandemic spread.
+The state’s unemployment rocketed to 28 percent, the worst in the nation and a level not seen even during the Great Depression.
+Every day, thousands of cars lined up at emergency food distribution centers, the lines stretching for block after block, past pawn shops and casinos and law offices.

 Across the U.S., immigrant workers suffered disproportionately after COVID-19 struck.
 But their outsized presence in Las Vegas’ hospitality industry, where they form the working-class backbone of countless hotels, casinos and restaurants, meant a special kind of devastation.

-At night, Flores often lies awake, worrying about the rent, gas, food.
-Like millions of others across the U.S., her unemployment benefits run out the day after Christmas.
+At night, Flores often lies awake, worrying about paying the rent, buying gas, getting enough food.
+Like millions of other people across the U.S., her unemployment benefits run out the day after Christmas.
 She’s terrified her family could end up homeless.

 “I’m scared I might wake up tomorrow and I won’t have anything,” she says, sitting outside her little house.